 Participants understand that they must submit their documents to the Irish embassy or consulate minimum 6-8 weeks prior to their departure.
 Work in Ireland/USIT cannot be held responsible for delayed work permits issued by the Embassy or consulates.

-Program and insurance fees quoted on the Work In Ireland/USIT website are valid as of the time of input, but are subject to change at any time without notice.
+Program fees quoted on the Work In Ireland/USIT website are valid as of the time of input, but are subject to change at any time without notice.
 The program fee payable by participants will be confirmed at the time of processing their application.

 When participants register online for the Work In Ireland/USIT Program, their completed registration form must be accompanied by the non-refundable program fee and must be made by one of the agreed methods - Credit Card (Visa or MasterCard) to make this agreement binding.